USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=SOA_DEFN></a>
 ### 8. Edit SOA_DEFN.F
-SOA_DEFN.F defines all aerosol species and some of their properties.
+SOA_DEFN.F describes SOA precursors, SOA species and their properties dealing with gas to particle partitioning.
 It is located at $CMAQ_REPO/CCTM/src/aero/aero6/SOA_DEFN.F.
 Note that the aero7 directory is linked to the aero6 directory.

 You must add a row for every new aerosol species and increase n_oa_list by the number of species added to the list.

-To add a species that partitions between the gas and aerosol phases (with a gas-phase species defined in the [GC namelist](#GCnml)) with effective saturation concentration (C*) = 0.95 ug/m3 and enthalpy of vaporization = 131 J/mol:
+To add semivolatile species that partition between the gas and aerosol phases (with a gas-phase species defined in the [GC namelist](#GCnml)), include their effective saturation concentrations (C*) and enthalpies of vaporization.
+In this example, ATPROD1 has the corresponding gas-phase species SVTPROD1 and has C* = 0.95 ug/m<sup>3</sup> and enthalpy of vaporization = 131 J/mol.
+ATPROD2 has the corresponding gas-phase species SVTPROD2 and has C* = 485 ug/m<sup>3</sup> and enthalpy of vaporization = 101 J/mol:
 ```
-& oa_type('ATPROD1', 'SVTPROD1', '        ',  0.0000,     0.95, 131.0E3,   F )
+& oa_type('ATPROD1', 'SVTPROD1', '        ',  0.0000,     0.95, 131.0E3,   F ),
+& oa_type('ATPROD2', 'SVTPROD2', '        ',  0.0000,   485.00, 101.0E3,   F )
 ```
 To add a nonvolatile aerosol species:
 ```
 & oa_type('ANONV  ', '        ', '        ',  0.0000,   1.E-10,   1.0E0,   T )
 ```
 Note that these aerosol definitions do not include a specification of the size bin they fall into.
+That is instead defined in the [AE namelist](#AEnml) by I, J, or K (for Aitken, accumulation, or coarse mode aerosol, respectively) at the end of the variable name.